 Realism and imagination are equally found, as are wide variations in ability to render,

-from fine and skilled to earnest and clunky.
+from earnest and clunky to fine and skilled.
 Together, these variations yield a limitless range of looks, scale, and questions as to just what is working here.
 If that guy could render so well, why are his windows

 and doors mismatched in size?
 Over here, because detailed even to the basement windows -- who would make up basement windows in a fit of imagination -- a real house appears the model,

 and well rendered too.
 With a good spire and cross, most any Church conveys presence.
 There, erratic scale and funny towers suggest more fancy and less ability.